 In March 2019, Vive welcomed Nick Newman as lead graphic designer known as a Visual Craftsman.
 “Design plays a strong supporting role to branding as it helps to communicate a company’s message and culture through a visual brand identity,” states Nick.
 Nick answered eight questions that offer insights on design, branding, and marketing from a visual perspective…plus a few to get to know him as a visual craftsman.

 - What role does design have in branding?

 Design plays an important role in branding as it is the face of the company.
-If the brand, message and design don’t align, the user will not understand (from a visual standpoint) what the company is about.
-This creates confusion and disconnect between a company and its audience.
+If the brand, message, and design don’t align, the user will not understand (from a visual standpoint) what the company is about.
+This creates confusion and a disconnect between a company and its audience.

 - What makes a brand strong – visually?

 A company’s visual identity that stands the test of time prevails, but not everyone is Coca-Cola.
 A company that has a strong core and is able to stay relevant will outshine the logo they have, no matter what it looks like.
 Don’t get me wrong, a solid logo is incredibly important.
 However, a great logo is only as good as the brand behind it.
 People would not have the same admiration for the Nike Swoosh if it was attached to a poor company or message that didn’t connect with its audience.

 One way for a company to remain visually strong is to utilize responsive logos in their brand.
 Responsive logos are a really cool perspective on branding that has come to be more prominent in the last few years with the rise of technology and mobile devices.
 In a way, many companies have been doing it, but now it is more intentional.
 It’s really interesting – read more about it in this blog.